paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

     block.
   - Exhaustively define the set of valid inputs and outputs to parachain execution.
-- **Fragment:** A prospective parachain block.
+- **Fragment:** A prospective para block (that is, a block not yet referenced by the relay-chain).
 Fragments are anchored to the relay-chain at a particular relay-parent.
-- **Fragment tree:** A parachain fragment not referenced by the relay-chain.
-It is a tree of prospective parachain blocks.
+- **Fragment tree:**
+  - A tree of fragments.
+Together, these fragments define one or more prospective paths a parachain's state may transition through.
+  - See the "Fragment Tree" section.
 - **Inclusion emulation:** Emulation of the logic that the runtime uses for checking parachain blocks.
 - **Prospective parachains:** Trees of potential (but likely) future